jamescourtney/FlatSharp/README.md

 At its core, FlatSharp is a tool to convert a FlatBuffer schema into a pile of safe C# code that depends only upon standard .NET libraries.
 There is no "secret sauce".
 Buffer overflows are intended to be impossible by design, due to the features of .NET and the CLR.
 A malicious input may lead to corrupt data or an Exception being thrown, but the process will not be compromised.
 As always, a best practice is to encrypt data at rest, in transit, and decorate it with some checksums.

 ### Performance & Benchmarks
 FlatSharp is really, really fast.
 The FlatSharp benchmarks were run on .NET 5.0, using a C# approximation of [Google's FlatBuffer benchmark](https://github.com/google/flatbuffers/tree/benchmarks/benchmarks/cpp/FB), which can be found [here](src/Benchmark).
-The tests were run on a cloud-hosted VM with an AMD EPYC 7452 CPU.
+The tests were run on a cloud-hosted VM to normalize the execution environment.

 The benchmarks test 4 different serialization frameworks, all using default settings:
 - FlatSharp